Substances: Bisphenol A

 The Grantee Studies are one of two key components of CLARITY-BPA, along with the Core Study.
 These studies used animals raised in the same conditions and exposed to the same doses of BPA as the Core Study, and the researchers were blinded to the doses of BPA that the animals or tissues received.
 These studies were conducted through 13 grants awarded to 14 researchers (RFA-ES-10-009).

-The table below lists each grantee, their institution, the health endpoint on which they focused, and links to the published results.
+The table below lists each grantee, their institution, links to the data for their study focus area, and links to their published results.

 - Bisphenol A